|Location||Khabarovsk Territory, Russia|

 Svetloye ore is processed by heap leaching with the pads and the plant located within 5 km from the main pits.
 Ore is crushed only in warm season to minus 20 mm, mixed with crushed limestone, and stacked by trucks in lifts with the height of 15 meters.
 Solution from the heap leach pad will be processed through the 400 m3/h capacity Merrill-Crowe plant.

-- At Levoberezhny (35 km from Svetloye), in-fill drilling confirmed the continuity of mineralisation and the option of using heap leaching to extract gold.
+- At Levoberezhny (35 km from Svetloye), the results of in-fill drilling confirmed the continuity of mineralisation and the viability of using heap-leaching to recover gold.